 Nursing is a dynamic process based on a theoretical body of knowledge evolving from the biological, behavioral, and social sciences.
-Nursing has independent and collaborative functions within the healthcare system to promote, maintain, and restore individual, family, and population health and safety.
-Each individual is culturally diverse, with dignity and worth, and continuously interacts with the environment and society.
+Nursing has independent and collaborative functions within the healthcare system to promote, maintain, and restore individual, family, and community health and safety.
+Each individual is culturally diverse with dignity and worth who continuously interacts with the environment and society.
 Each person is responsible for their own well-being with rights and responsibilities.
 An individual has the right to choose their own lifestyle.
 Nursing respects the rights of individuals.

 Learning is a continuous interactive process that stimulates personal and professional growth and results in desired behavioral changes.
 Nursing education provides planned experiences for the acquisition of knowledge, skills, attitudes, and values.
 Learning is a cooperative process that requires active participation by the student with guidance and direction from the Faculty.
 Learning experiences progress from basic nursing care to complex nursing care using evidence-based practice/best practice standards in a variety of settings to develop competency in nursing practice with a commitment to quality.
-The concepts of simple to complex utilizing Bloom's Taxonomy of Cognitive Levels and Maslow’s Hierarchy of Basic Human Needs provide the framework for the integration of the curriculum threads of:
+The concepts of simple to complex utilizing Bloom's Taxonomy of Cognitive Levels provide the framework for the integration of the curriculum threads of:

 - Integrated knowledge

 The development of the ability to make independent judgments and critical decisions is a part of the process of education.